-We believe an effective executive compensation program is one that aligns the interests of executives and shareholders by rewarding performance that achieves or exceeds specific financial targets and strategic goals designed to improve long-term shareholder value.
-In addition, we believe executive compensation should promote individual service longevity through long-term incentive opportunities that are designed to reward consistent high-level performance.
+We believe an effective executive compensation program is one that aligns the interests of executives and shareholders by rewarding short-term and long-term performance that achieves or exceeds specific financial targets and strategic goals designed to improve long-term shareholder value.
+In addition, we believe executive compensation should promote individual service longevity through long-term incentive opportunities that are designed to reward consistent highlevel performance.
 The Compensation Committee evaluates performance annually and compensation periodically to help ensure that we maintain our ability to attract and retain superior employees in key positions and that compensation provided to key employees remains competitive.